Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Are you wondering why you're not motivated to journal?
 Maybe it feels like journaling simply isn't working out for you.
 Don't worry - you can get your motivation back and reap all the rewards of journaling with this easy fix.
 And it won't feel like just another thing to add into an already busy day!

 Most likely, your problem is that you're journaling in a way that might suit someone else just fine, but doesn't suit YOU.
-So you haven't failed at journaling, you're just doing a type of journaling that is not particularly helpful to you.
+So you haven't failed, you're just doing a type of journaling that is not particularly helpful to you.
 Don't worry, this is totally fixable!

 A real-life example